mickey7799/BitBox/README.md

 The process of authenticating peers is described as the following:

-1. First, each peer creates its own public and private key and sends the public key to all its connected peers.
+1.First, each peer creates its own public and private key and sends the public key to all its connected peers.

 2.Second, when a peer (peer A) initially connects to peers in its peer list.
 Peer A will send SYNMETRIC_KEY_DISTRIBUTE protocol to all the connected peers.
 The SYNMETRIC_KEY_DISTRIBUTE message contains the owner of the key and the symmetric key which is generated once peer A starts the connection.

-3. That symmetric key is used to encrypt and decrypt FILE_CREATE_REQUEST and FILE_BYTES_REQUEST, which is followed by the FILE_MODIFY_RESPONSE in order to constrain that only peers with permission can receive the file and can modify the file.
+3.That symmetric key is used to encrypt and decrypt FILE_CREATE_REQUEST and FILE_BYTES_REQUEST, which is followed by the FILE_MODIFY_RESPONSE in order to constrain that only peers with permission can receive the file and can modify the file.

-4. Peers who receive the symmetric key will store the key and mapped it to the sender according to the owner field of SYNMETRIC_KEY_DISTRIBUTE.
+4.Peers who receive the symmetric key will store the key and mapped it to the sender according to the owner field of SYNMETRIC_KEY_DISTRIBUTE.